 We searched the 1-components for 1-stars and looked for size outliers.
-The distribution of number of edges per star is shown in Figure 9.
+The distribution of number of edges per star is shown in Figure 8.
 We can see that there is one notable outlier, a star with 701 edges and 642 toplexes.
-The domain names within this star appear to be mostly randomly generated and from the .com and .net zones (e.g., twlwta.com, comgslklpa.net) and the common IP address within all domains is 17.17.17.17.
+The domain names within this star appear to be mostly randomly generated within the .com and .net zones (e.g., twlwta.com, comgslklpa.net) and the common IP address within all domains is 17.17.17.17.
 A WHOIS search finds that this IP address is within the network range of Apple, Inc. The other 642 IPs present in this star come from 640 distinct of /16 ranges.
-This is consistent with DNS sinkhole behavior where traffic to a variety of (potentially malicious) domains is redirected to a benign location [3].
-And, in fact, current (i.e., not on April 26) DNS searches for a sample of domains within this star have a Start of Authority (SOA) record with "sinkhole root@sinkhole" as the name and contact for the server.
+This is consistent with "DNS sinkhole" behavior where traffic to a variety of (potentially malicious) domains is redirected to a benign location [5].
+And later (i.e., not on April 26) DNS searches for a sample of domains within this star have a Start of Authority (SOA) record with "sinkhole root@sinkhole" as the name and contact for the server.